Support Ukrainska Pravda on Patreon

 This reader engagement helps us experiment and work with new formats.

-In our opinion, today is the perfect time to support the editorial office of Ukrainska Pravda, which fights every day on the information front.
+In our opinion, today is the perfect time to support the editorial office of Ukrainska Pravda.
 When creating materials, we always take into account the interests of our audience.

 The effectiveness of the editorial office can be assessed by the number of people who go to our website to check out news.
 Ukrainska Pravda has become the second most visited website after Google in the first days of the war.